Endovelicus

-Endovelicus has a temple in São Miguel da Mota in Alentejo, Portugal, and there are numerous inscriptions and ex-votos dedicated to him in the Museu Etnológico de Lisboa (the Ethnological Museum of Lisbon); possible toponyms include Andévalo in Spain.
+Endovelicus had a temple in São Miguel da Mota in Alentejo, Portugal, and there are numerous inscriptions and ex-votos dedicated to him in the Ethnological Museum of Lisbon; possible toponyms include Andévalo in Spain.
 The cult of Endovelicus prevailed until the 5th century, just when Christianity was spreading in the region.

 Etymology

 In the last two centuries of scholarship, several etymologies have been proposed to Endovelicus's name.

 In the 19th century, António da Visitação Freire classified it as a mixed Celtic and Phoenician name, adapted to the Roman language.
 The End- radical would be from Celtic languages; Bel (or Vel-) would be Phoenician for 'Lord' and -Cus is a usual word termination in Latin.
 José Leite de Vasconcelos believed the word Endovellicus was an originally Celtic title Andevellicos, meaning 'very good'.

 An alternate reading derives the word velicus from the Celtic vailos ("wolf").
 Wolves were symbolic animals to the god.

-A more recently proposed possibility suggests a loanword from proto-Basque, from the *bels root.
+Another, more recently proposed possibility suggests a loanword from proto-Basque, from the *bels root.
 In this case the original name would have been *Endo-belles, "most black", fitting his chthonic characteristics.